10 Beautiful Places In Florence That Make It Worth Visiting

 7. Palazzo Pitti

-Did you know that Palazzo Pitti is the largest museum complex in Florence?
-If I were not mistaken, it has 7 galleries inside its complex.
-Palatine Gallery, its main gallery, alone houses more than 500 beautiful Renaissance paintings.
+Fun fact: Palazzo Pitti, the largest museum complex in Florence, has 7 galleries inside its complex.
+But that’s not all.
+Its Palatine Gallery, the main gallery, houses more than 500 beautiful Renaissance paintings!
+That’s right, 500.

-Those 500 Renaissance masterpieces are stored in the 28 rooms of the Palatine Gallery.
-Some were created by the famous Renaissance artists Correggio, Peter Paul Rubens, Pietro da Cortona, Raphael, Titian, and Perugino.
+These masterpieces are stored in the 28 rooms of the Palatine Gallery and were created by famous Renaissance artists, including Correggio, Peter Paul Rubens, Pietro da Cortona, Raphael, Titian, and Perugino.

 Entry to Palazzo Pitti is free of charge for kids and teens below 18 years old.
 You can visit every week, aside from Mondays, from 8:15 am until 6:50 pm.